everestial/phase-stitcher/README.md

     - running a 0 order markov model which directly utilizes the given frequency of allele in each population
     - or by running a 1st order markov model if there are partially (readback phased) population resequence data

+# Note:
+- Basically this tool takes the paritally phased haplotypes
+    - segregates them to maternal vs. paternal population haplotypes (using markov model)
+    - stitches the haplotypes to create a genome wide haplotype

-This program is exclusively designed to phase haplotypes in F1 hybrid for now, but can be equally extended to phase F2 hybrids (awaiting updates).
+This program is exclusively designed to phase haplotypes in F1 hybrid for now, but can be equally extended to phase F2 hybrids (work on progress).

 # Prerequisites:
 Python packages and modules